-Adult and Continuing Education is a cohort based, accelerated, evening program.
+Adult and Continuing Education is an accelerated, evening program.
 This program allows students to start a degree, complete a degree, or continue their education through different delivery options.
-Currently, the Adult and Continuing Education program offers the following programs of study: Certificate in Accounting, Associate of Science in Business, Bachelor of Science in Accounting, Bachelor of Science in Business Administration, Bachelor of Science in Insurance and Risk Management, and Master of Business Administration.
+Currently, the Adult and Continuing Education program offers the following programs of study: Associate of Science in Business, Bachelor of Science in Accounting, Bachelor of Science in Business Administration, Bachelor of Science in Insurance and Risk Management, and a Bachelor of Science in Cross-Disciplinary Studies.